top of page

 The Legend of Karnataka's Udupi Shri Krishna Temple

-South India is well known for its culture, natural beauty, and various temples.
-These magnificent temples portray the rich cultural heritage of the land, which remains unchanged even in these modern times.
-It is not only the fine architecture of the temples that makes them unique but also the legends and history associated with them.
-The mythological tales of each temple carry a lasting impact on the thousands of devotees who visit them annually
+South India is renowned for its culture, natural beauty, and temples.
+These magnificent structures highlight the region's rich cultural heritage, which remains largely unchanged today.
+It’s not just the temples' fine architecture that makes them special; the legends and histories associated with them enhance their uniqueness.
+The mythological tales linked to each temple leave a lasting impression on the thousands of devotees who visit each year.

 The temple, popularly known as ‘Shri Krishna Matha’ (meaning monastery), is an important pilgrimage site in South India and has intriguing legends associated with it.